Eye-to-eye Flat Webbing Slings

 Twisted Eye – The twisted eye and flat eye are relatively the same with the exception that on the twisted eye, the nylon loops rotate at 90 degrees to the plane of the sling’s main body.
 This allows for a better choker hitch.

-Synthetic Flat Web slings are typically the preferred choice, although E/E slings are also available in wire rope.
+Eye-toEye Flat Webbing slings are typically the preferred choice, although E/E slings are also available in wire rope.
 Its versatile design makes the synthetic web lifting sling so popular.
 The high strength to weight ratio makes synthetic web’s lightweight characteristic beneficial and easy to physically handle.

 Straps made of synthetic webbing will not rust or corrode.
 They will not weaken with age when properly cared for and make visual inspections easier.
 Being so easy to physically bend, these synthetic lifting slings are easier to store, which reduces storage costs.
 Special order allows for different colors for easier identification and to reduce the risk of misuse.
 Some additional advantages include a tighter grip on cargo being moved, potentially reducing injuries to riggers and employees.

 It is important to protect any synthetic slings from jagged or sharp edges.
-There are also limitations as far as temperature.
+There are also temperature limitations.
 Lifting slings and straps made from polyester cannot withstand temperatures greater than 100º C. However, there are ways to overcome these challenges.
 For instance, protective pads can be used for jagged or sharp edges and the slings can specially coated for great temperature resistance.
 Do not store in sunlight as ultraviolet rays will degrade the webbing.